Austin-X/STP/README.md

 ![image](https://user-images.githubusercontent.com/32133198/189813161-54c3d667-710a-47f8-9b0e-125691c2b207.png)

 # Javadoc
-To view the javadoc for this program, go to the "Documentations" folder, then go to the "Javadoc" folder, then open "index.html"
+To view the Javadoc for this program, go to the "Documentations" folder, then go to the "Javadoc" folder, then open "index.html"

 # Source Code
 To view the source code for this project, go to the "StudentTimetable" directory and then go into the "src" directory